Alcohol and Other Drugs

-The DFSCA requires St. Catherine,as an institution of higher education, to certify that it has adopted and implemented a drug and alcohol policy as a condition of receiving federal funds.
-This policy, which will be annually distributed in writing to each student and employee, contains the following information:
+The DFSCA requires St. Catherine, as an institution of higher education, to certify that it has adopted and implemented a drug and alcohol policy as a condition of receiving federal funds.
+This policy, which will be made available to each student and employee, contains the following information:

-- standards of conduct that clearly prohibit the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees on St. Catherine property or as part of any of St. Catherine activities;
+- standards of conduct that clearly prohibit the unlawful possession, use or distribution of alcohol and illicit drugs by students and employees on St. Catherine property or as part of any of St. Catherine activities;

 - a clear statement of the disciplinary sanctions that St. Catherine will impose on students and employees who violate these standards of conduct;